Frequently asked questions

-As of 3 Januar 2018, all companies in the European Union must have an LEI code in order to buy or sell stocks and bonds.
-A LEI has been required when trading derivatives since 1 November 2017.
+Since January 2018, all companies in the European Union are required to obtain an LEI code in order to buy or sell stocks and bonds.
+An LEI has been required when trading derivatives since November 2017.

 Who is behind the LEI system?